 The Sunken Forest is an ancient holly forest located just east of Point O’Woods.
 In 1966, the property was donated to the Fire Island National Seashore under the provision that it would always be maintained in its natural state and operated as a sanctuary.
 Some of the forest’s plants are considered rare.

-And Smith Point County Park is a popular spot for sportsmen, swimmers and surfers alike.
+Smith Point County Park is a popular spot for sportsmen, swimmers and surfers alike.
 The park has white sands, camping facilities, saltwater fishing, concession stands, a playground and special events during the summer.
 Smith Point is also where you can find the TWA Flight 800 International Memorial, which commemorates the 230 people killed when a Boeing 747 crashed on the site in 1996.

-More things to do in Fire Island
+More Things To Do in Fire Island

-During your trip to the island you should check out the Fire Island Lighthouse, which was built in 1858 and, for years, acted as a landmark for transatlantic ships coming into New York Harbor.
+During your trip to the island you should check out the Fire Island Lighthouse, which was built in 1858 and for years acted as a landmark for transatlantic ships coming into New York Harbor.
 For some European immigrants, it was their first sight of land upon arriving in the U.S. During a visit to the lighthouse, you can check out the keeper’s quarters and exhibit center, climb the tower’s 182 steps, take in gorgeous views of the ocean and view the Fresnel lens used in the tower between 1858 and 1933.